stev7198/SteamAPI/README.md

 -    A valid Steam API key is required to authenticate requests to Steam’s Web API.

-2. Python Environment & Dependencies:
+2. R Environment & Dependencies:

--    The app is built using Python and depends on libraries like requests to handle HTTP calls.
+-    The app is built using R and depends on httr2 and jsonlite libraries.

 3. Steam User Data: